-One of the biggest cities in the United States, Houston in Texas, was established near Buffalo Bayou.
-Still, the bayou serves as a drainage basin for any extra water in case heavy rains are experienced in the area.
-This spells the bayou’s importance to Houston, now that it protects it from flooding.
+Houston, which is one of the biggest cities in the United States was established near Buffalo Bayou.
+To date, the bayou serves as a drainage basin for any extra water in case heavy rains are experienced in the area.
+The bayou is extremely instrumental in protecting the city of Houston and its population from floods.